Afroz Alam Sahil: Investigations on Waqf Properties

 Sahil has extensively investigated issues concerning Waqf properties, particularly in connection with the Delhi Waqf Board.
 His efforts through the RTI uncovered significant discrepancies in official waqf records.
 In 2008, the Delhi Waqf Board listed 1,964 waqf properties in the city, but a federal government statement in 2025 reduced that number to just 1,047.

 Similarly, the number of cemeteries managed by the board has shown a marked decline.
 While earlier records claimed over 500 cemeteries, later RTI replies indicated only around 400 remained registered, and board officials ultimately acknowledged that merely 70–80 were effectively under their supervision.

 Sahil noted that despite the 2013 amendments to the Waqf Act intended to close legal loopholes, issues such as bureaucratic mismanagement and encroachments remained widespread.
 He emphasized that while the number of listed waqf properties increased due to survey efforts, such data was often misrepresented, and enforcement against illegal occupations remained lax.

-In April 2025, Sahil published a report based on his research visit to Türkiye, directly challenging claims made by some Indian political leaders that waqf institutions no longer exist in Islamic countries.
-He documented how Türkiye's waqf system, managed by the Directorate General of Foundations, not only persists but plays a central role in social and economic development.
-His report detailed various types of waqf, including state-sponsored and minority endowments, and contrasted them with the governance challenges facing India’s waqf framework.
+In April 2025, Sahil published a report based on his research visit to Turkey, directly challenging claims made by some Indian political leaders that waqf institutions no longer exist in Islamic countries.
+He documented how Turkey's waqf system, managed by the Directorate General of Foundations, not only persists but plays a central role in social and economic development.
+His report detailed various types of waqf, including state-sponsored and minority endowments, and contrasted them with the governance challenges facing India's waqf framework.